 Transferring Schools: Preparing For Your Future

-In summary, it is never too late to pursue a degree in architecture.
+In summary, it is never too late to pursue an undergraduate degree in architecture or earn your Master’s in Architecture.
 However, it’s important that prospective architecture students be aware of the differences among degree paths, and enroll in a program that is feasible for their specific areas of interest and long-term career goals.
 Knowing the steps entailed can ensure a smooth transition into your school of choice and an Enrollment Specialist is available to guide you through the process.
 Although researching your options and choosing an appropriate school to transfer into may require additional time and preparation, it can benefit your career and professional growth in the long run.